MathisWellmann/lfest-rs/README.md

 Use the existing `FullTrack` or implement your own using the `AccountTracker` trait.
 - :heavy_check_mark: Broad test coverage, to get closer to ensured correctness.
 - :mag: Auditable due to its small and consice codebase. < 8k LOC
+- :page_with_curl: Supports both linear and inverse futures contracts.

 ### Order Types
 The supported order types are: